// From Hello World to IO Monad

 print(x + y)

-And just like that, we have returned to where we started.
+In this way, we have returned to the original starting point.
 This journey ends here.